Breeder of third generation Minuet cats, the pride of cat lovers, and the kings and queens of the cat world.

 Claude’s next show is in Albuquerque, NM on May 13-

 Music City Cat Club, 50’s Sock Hop Bash, in Nashville, TN, April 28-

 Clawed Lemieux of Tiny Lions (Claude) received his quadruple grand champion status on May 1, 2017.
 We are so proud of him.
 His next title to shoot for is Supreme Grand Champion.
 Go Claude!!!

 Enchanted Cat Club, A Feline Fiesta, in Albuquerque, NM, May 13-

-In a rare occasion, my husband accompanied me to the Albuquerque show with Claude, the dogs, and the cats, including little Jasper, who was on his first trip.
-We had an amazing time together and Claude was able to interact with Jasper for the first time.
+In a rare occasion, my husband accompanied Claude and me to the Albuquerque show.
+The dogs and other cats, including little Jasper, came as well.
+We had an amazing time together and Claude was able to interact with Jasper, his baby, for the first time.
 The two became fast friends and ran around the hotel room as they romped and played.
-There was a downside to that, though, since Claude had to leave his newfound friend behind to go to the show.
+There was a downside to that, though, since Claude had to leave his newfound friend behind to go to the show hall.
 He didn’t like that one bit.
 However, Claude did manage to final an amazing six times: three times in third place in special breed, twice in second place in special breed, and taking a fourth place in all breed.
 I was so proud of him, but also frustrated, because he was like a teenager who wanted to get his way.

 Thanks, Scott, for coming along.
 We loved having you and wished you would come more often.